 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("Topic 842").
 Topic 842 supersedes the lease requirements in ASC Topic 840, Leases.
 Under Topic 842, lessees are required to recognize assets and liabilities on the consolidated balance sheet for most leases and provide enhanced disclosures.
 Leases will continue to be classified as either finance or operating.
 For public companies, Topic 842 is effective for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years.
 The Company has elected to use the extended transition period that allows the Company to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are made applicable to private companies under the JOBS Act.
-For as long as the Company remains an "emerging growth company," the new guidance is effective for annual reporting periods beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+For as long as the Company remains an "emerging growth company," the new guidance is effective for annual reporting periods beginning after December 15, 2022.
 Early adoption is permitted.
 The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.